Rosylyn Rhee, Documentary Filmmaker

-About a Japanese gospel choir that performs in African American megachurches:
+Japanese gospel choir meets African American megachurches:

 News & Press